tiry/sentineljs/ReadMe.md

 Generally, I think the behaviour makes sense: in the real life, even 2 pictures of the same scene takes a few ms appart will have different md5 (meta-data change + noise in the image), so this only an issue for unit testing ...

+### Step7: Plug HealthCheck

+Healthcheck API are needed to run in prod, for now I only check the storage service availability.
+In "real life", we should separate `liveness` from `readyness` but here, because the only things that needs to be ready and alive are S3 and MongoDB, they are pointing to the same check.

+Global status is available on `http://127.0.0.1:3000/healthcheck/status`

+Should typically be something like:

+    {
+    "globalStatus": true,
+    "s3Ready": true,
+    "mongoReady": true
+    }